-- · Fill the tank. - Clear the water line to the pump or the pump inlet filter - Rotate the city water / tank fill valve to the correct position.
+- · Fill the tank. - Clear the water line to the pump or the pump inlet filter. - Rotate the city water / tank fill valve to the correct position. - Make sure the winterizing valve(s) are not in the winterizing position(s).

 If the pump isn't running: